bhisaac/5eFP/5eFP-SRD.md

 ## Falling

 A fall from a great height is one of the most common hazards facing an adventurer.
-At the end of a fall, a creature takes 1 bludgeoning damage for every 2 squares it fell, to a maximum of 10 bludgeoning damage.
+At the end of a fall, a creature takes 1 bludgeoning damage for every 2 squares it fell, to a maximum of 12 bludgeoning damage.
 The creature lands prone, unless it avoids taking damage from the fall.
+A common hazard in the game is pitfall traps that collapse sections of the floor, causing any PC in the area to fall 1 or 2 squares unless they have a fly speed or benefit from a _levitate_ or _fly_ spell.
+Certain spells and game features can force upward movement as well, causing creatures to fall after the spell is cast, unless they have some way of keeping themselves from falling, such as a fly speed or if the _levitate_ or _fly_ spell was cast on them.

+## Suffocating

+A creature can hold its breath for up to 5 rounds.
+After that, if you continue to hold your breath, you gain 1 level of exhaustion at the start of each round.

+When a creature is choking, it can survive for a number of rounds equal to CON (minimum of 1 round).
+After exceeding its CON in rounds, at the start of the next turn, it gains a number of wounds to reach MAX Wounds, and it cannot discard wounds or be stabilized until it can breathe again or until an Inspired Medicine clears the obstruction and revives it.

+For example, a creature with a CON of +2 that starts choking has 2 rounds to reach air before it gains wounds equaling its MAX Wounds score.

 ## Vision and Light